learn-co-curriculum/skills-based-js-intro-to-variables/README.md

 ## Objectives

-- Explain how variables are tied to their contexts
+1. Explain how variables are tied to their contexts
-- Explain how local and global variables differ
+2. Explain how local and global variables differ

 ## Introduction

-Previously, we learned how variables become global when they aren't declared with the `var` keyword.
+In JavaScript, variables become global when they aren't declared with the `var` keyword.
 The story is actually a little bit more interesting.

 Think of variables as notes on pieces of paper.
 Local variables are written normally, maybe on a post-it — they're for one person to see.
-Global variables, contrastingly, are written on postboard in big, bold letters — they're for everyone to see!
+Global variables, contrastingly, are written on billboards in big, bold letters — they're for everyone to see!

 Variables in JavaScript have _function-level scope_, meaning that variables are bound to the function context in which they're declared.
 An example will make what we mean clearer.